Eliza Grace Symonds Bell 1809 - 1897

 [Original text has no images.
 See note on images below.]

-Eliza Grace Symonds Bell, inscribed Canada in Autumn and Tutelo Heights which is near Brantford, Ont, not dated, size unknown, cropping done by another, likely watercolor & gouache
+Eliza Grace Symonds Bell, inscribed Canada in Autumn and Tutelo Heights which is near Brantford, Ont, not dated (she lived in Brantford from 1870 to 1881), size unknown, cropping done by another, likely watercolor & gouache over pencil

 Eliza Symonds was a remarkable woman who overcame her deafness to become an accomplished musician and painter.
 She was also the mother of Alexander Graham Bell, one of the most influential inventors in history.